DO YOU WANT TO CREATE ENVIRONMENTAL CHANGE ON CAMPUS?

-This list is not meant to be an exclusive or exhaustive list.
+This is not an exclusive or exhaustive list.
 Other ideas are encouraged!

-- What is the scale of your plan: individuals, families, small groups, municipalities, counties, states, national government, public organizations, trusts … etc.?
+- Scale: what is the scale of your plan: individuals, families, small groups, municipalities, counties, states, national government, public organizations, trusts … etc.?
 As an extension, how many people do you hope to influence?

-- Who will be your collaborators, i.e., what organizations and/or individuals will be involved?
+- Collaboration: who will be your collaborators, i.e., what organizations and/or individuals will be involved?
 (Please list)

-- What resources will you need, i.e., financial/logistical support?
+- Resources: what resources will you need, i.e., financial/logistical support?

-- What makes you think the idea will work, i.e., what information do you have that indicates the idea can be readily implemented?
+- Implementation: what makes you think the idea will work, i.e., what information do you have that indicates the idea can be readily implemented?

-- How will you know if it works, i.e., what are your metrics for success?
+- Success: how will you know if it works, i.e., what are your metrics for success?